valor-software/ng2-file-upload/README.md

   - `uploader` - (`FileUploader`) - uploader object.
 See using in [demo](https://github.com/valor-software/ng2-file-upload/blob/master/demo/components/file-upload/simple-demo.ts)

-  Parameters that supported by this object:
+  Parameters supported by this object:

   1. `url` - URL of File Uploader's route
   2. `authToken` - Auth token that will be applied as 'Authorization' header during file send.
+  3. `disableMultipart` - If 'true', disable using a multipart form for file upload and instead stream the file.
+Some APIs (e.g. Amazon S3) may expect the file to be streamed rather than sent via a form.
+Defaults to false.

 ### Events